software-mansion/react-native-enriched/README.md

 ## Future Plans

 - Adding Codeblocks and Inline Images to iOS input.
-- Making some optimalizations around `onChangeHtml` event, maybe some imperative API to get the HTML output.
+- Making some optimizations around `onChangeHtml` event, maybe some imperative API to get the HTML output.
 - Creating `EnrichedText` text component that supports our HTML output format with all additional interactions like pressing links or mentions.
 - Adding API for custom link detection regex.
 - Web library implementation via `react-native-web`.